nathanlarsen1/PacketCaptureTCPDUMPLinux/README.md

 <h3>Summary</h3>

 In this excerise, I demonstrated the use of tcpdump used by a Cybersecurity Analyst.
 This example displayed how you can identify netowrk interfaces.
-How you can use tcpdump to capture network data for inspection, interpret the output and save and load packet data for later analysis.
+Next, I displayed how you can use tcpdump to capture network data for inspection, interpret the output and save and load packet data for later analysis.